 Having said this, a renewal of membership is also a fair deal for those interested in progressing further because of the very high quality of the video tutorials which are continuously updated, and the support you can get from the BarStrazz BTX Facebook community of like-minded calisthenics lovers who can help you push through your workouts better than if you were on your own.

 In this community, you are encouraged to post videos of your progress (though you do not have to if you do not want to) as well as your failures while others motivate you and give you support, or the other way round.

 And while on the program, the membership gives you access to a dashboard that shows you your progression, so you know where you are all the time.

 BarStarzz Workout Routines

-Each week consists of 4 workouts demonstrated on high quality video tutorials, it’s a watch-and-do-it kind of strategy.
-It works because the videos are really well produced and put together, they shows accurately what to do and how.
+Each week consists of 4 workouts demonstrated on high-quality video tutorials, it’s a watch-and-do-it kind of strategy.
+It works because the videos are really well produced and put together, they show accurately what to do and how.

 Sometimes, while watching the most amazing movements or regular drills of street workout on YouTube channels, it is difficult to deconstruct a movement frame by frame, be it for lack of explanation, wrong camera angle, poor lighting, difficulty to freeze, pause and start the streaming over and over, and so on.

 The BarStarzz BTX videos eliminate these issues in one go, making it as easy as possible to absorb and memorize the correct execution for each exercise, so that you can go through these high-intensity workouts the right way from the start, avoiding setbacks or even injury down the line.

 Plus, if something is not clear, you can ask directly in the comment box below the training modules.